-38. The Complainant presented the Board with charts detailing the rental rates in suburban 'AA' and "A" office buildings in the southside area {Exhibit C-2S (suburban rent), pages 11 and 12}.
-The lease data for "AA" buildings consisted of 4 lease comparables with start dates between January 2008 and November 2008, while the data for 'A' buildings consisted of 5 leases with start dates between May 2008 and February 2009.
-The rates ranged from \$19 to \$22.50 per square foot for the "AA" buildings and \$18 to \$22.50 per square foot for the "A" buildings.
+38. The Complainant presented the Board with a chart detailing the rental rates in suburban 'AA' office buildings in the southside area {Exhibit C-2S (suburban rent), page 11}.
+The lease data consisted of 4 lease comparables with start dates between January 2008 and November 2008.
+The rates ranged from \$19 per square foot to \$22.50 per square foot.
 The Complainant advised the Board that the hierarchal spread should be maintained with neighboring areas.
-The Complainant further submitted that there was no third party support for the rental increase.
+The Complainant advised the Board that there was no third party support for the rental increase.